Sequins, big bows, glamorous gowns at Badgley Mischka show

 NEW YORK (AP) — Oversized bows, exaggerated puffed sleeves and luxe jewel tones.
-Everything sparkled with sequins at Badgley Mischka’s show Saturday which played up the glamour of “Downtown Abbey,” with the Beatles’ bohemian Abbey Road era.
+Everything sparkled with sequins at Badgley Mischka’s show Saturday, which played up the glamour of “Downton Abbey,” with the Beatles’ bohemian Abbey Road era.

 In an interview backstage, Mark Badgley said the label is designing for the woman who “still wants to take time and make herself feel special and indulge and buy a beautiful piece of clothing.”